jaromilfrossard/permuco4brain/README.md

 1. formula: a formula object definig the design (right side) and a 3D array containing the signals.
 Its dimension is the design X times X channel.
 Each "rows" of the 3D array should be related to the corresponding row of the data.
 2. data: a dataframe containing the variables of the design.
 3. graph: an igraph object defining spatial adjacency of the channels (third dimension of the signal).
 The names of the vertices should correspond to the names of the 3rd dimension of signal.

+You can inspect result using the summary() method and vizualize them using image().